A series of European revolutions which, funnily enough, took place in 1848. They failed.

 Quite a lot of stuff happened during and as a result of the Revolutions of 1848:

 - In France, King Louis Philippe was overthrown and the Second French Republic was proclaimed.
-An election was held, which was won by Louis-Napoleon Bonaparte, the nephew of the Napoleon Bonaparte.
+After some wrangling, France was declared a presidential republic.
+An election for president was held, which was won by Louis-Napoleon Bonaparte (the nephew of the Napoléon Bonaparte) basically by inventing right-wing populism.
 France managed to stay a republic until 1851, when Louis-Napoleon noticed that his term was starting to run out.
 He decided the solution was to follow in his uncle's footsteps and become emperor.
 As Napoleon III, he ruled France until his defeat in the Franco-Prussian War of 1870.

-- Nationalist revolts threatened to tear apart the multiethnic Austrian Empire.
-Austria's dominant ethnic minority, the Hungarians, rebelled in the hopes of forming their own separate country.
-Weirdly foreshadowing 1956, the Russians invaded to put down the Hungarian Revolution.
+- Encouraged by the fall of Metternich, nationalist revolts threatened to tear apart the multiethnic Austrian Empire.
+Austria's largest and most powerful ethnic minority, the Hungarians, rebelled in the hopes of forming their own separate country.
+They managed to hold on until early 1849...but weirdly foreshadowing 1956, the Russians invaded to put down the Hungarian Revolution.
 With Habsburg rule over Hungary restored, the Austrian Empire had been saved from fracturing... for now.

 - At the same time, the Austrian Empire was also threatened by Italian nationalists.
-Hoping to begin the process of creating a united Italy and taking advantage of Austria being destabilized by revolution, the Kingdom of Sardinia invaded Austria's Italian possessions, beginning the First Italian War of Independence.
+Though Austria's Italian possessions were relatively small potatoes compared to the Austrian German and Hungarian ones, the Kingdom of Lombardy-Venetia (which is what Austria called its chunk of Italy) was extremely rich, providing one-third of the Empire's tax revenue despite only having one-sixth of the Empire's population.
+When the two major centers of Austrian Italy (Milan and Venice) revolted and successfully drove out their imperial garrisons, the Kingdom of Sardinia invaded to support them, beginning the First Italian War of Independence.
 The Papal States initially supported the Sardinians, but later The Pope decided that Catholic countries going to war with each other was a no-no. Outraged, the nationalists ousted the Pope and proclaimed a new Roman Republic.
 In the end, the Austrians regained control of their Italian possessions and the Papal States were restored.

 - Although the Revolutions of 1848 are regarded as a European phenomenon, related revolutions took place as far afield as Brazil.

-- It's a coincidence that Karl Marx and Friedrich Engels wrote The Communist Manifesto in 1848, but it nevertheless discussed the factions involved in the revolutions.
-That "Guizot" guy mentioned as chasing the specter of communism was one of the first forced out of office by the 1848 revolutions basically days after the book was published.
-Similar things applied for Metternich.
+- It's a coincidence that Karl Marx (then living in Brussels) and Friedrich Engels wrote The Communist Manifesto in 1848, but it nevertheless discussed the factions involved in the revolutions.
+That "Guizot" guy mentioned as chasing the specter of communism was one of the first forced out of office by the 1848 revolutions basically days after the book was published.note Similar things applied for Metternich.
 Unsurprisingly taking the side of the socialists, Marx and Engels argued that the bourgeoisie, i.e. the liberal republicans, would eventually have to be overthrown by the proletariat, i.e. the working classes.

 - And finally, liberal constitutional regimes actually were established in Denmark and Switzerland without violence, only protests.